nithyabach/writezilla/README.md

 A web application for writers to create novels and stories while getting inspiration from playlists, moodboards, graphics, and notes.

-## 🚀 Project Overview

-Writezilla is a comprehensive writing platform that combines traditional novel writing with modern inspiration tools.
-Writers can create, edit, and organize their stories while having access to integrated tools for graphics, notes, playlists, and moodboards.
+Writezilla is a comprehensive writing platform for writers to create, edit, and organize their stories while having access to integrated tools for graphics, notes, playlists, and moodboards.

-## 🎯 Features
+## Features

 ### Core Writing Features
 - **Rich Text Editor** with auto-save functionality